yason/ccnet/README.markdown

 Dependency
 ==========

-The following packages are required to build libsearpc:
+The following packages are required to build ccnet:

-    json-glib >= 0.10.2
     valac >= 0.8
     libsearpc
     libmysqlclient-dev for compiling ccnet server